 - Symptoms not resolving within 10 days require investigation.

 - Thrush treatments do not deal with sexually transmitted disease.
-If sexually transmitted disease is suspected investigations are needed.
-Chlamydia tests and treatment can be obtained from Dr Fox.
+If sexually transmitted disease is suspected investigations are needed by a GP or Sexual Health Clinic.

 Dr Fox supplies thrush treatment on prescription – you are required to answer a short medical questionnaire before your order can be completed.